15 Best CMS Platforms to Start a Website in 2023

 Magento is great for medium to large-scale eCommerce stores.
 One example of a large eCommerce store using Magento is Olympus, which sells cameras, audio equipment, and binoculars.

 Magento’s three different versions influence the cost to use the platform.
 The Magento Open Source platform is free but requires a web hosting provider and a custom domain.
-Hostinger’s Cloud Hosting plans are recommended for Magento and they come with free domains:
+Hostinger’s cloud server hosting plans are recommended for Magento and they come with free domains:

 - KVM 1 costs ₱299/month.

 - KVM 2 costs ₱399/month.

 As for the premium editions Magento Commerce and Magento Commerce Cloud, customers need to contact sales for pricing.

 - Checkout.
 Secure payment gateway using Worldpay and Cybersource.

 - Touch-friendly features.
 The back-end admin dashboard is touch-sensitive, making it easier to make edits.